Larry Brown (basketball): Early life and early basketball accomplishments

-Brown is Jewish and was born in Brooklyn, New York.
-His maternal grandfather Hittelman was from Minsk, Belarus, and his mother's family immigrated to the United States in 1910 and opened a bakery in Brooklyn.
-His mother met his father Milton Brown, a furniture salesman, when she was 26 years old.
-He has an older brother, Herbert, who has been an NBA head coach.
-In 1947 his father died suddenly of a ruptured aneurysm.
-His family moved first to Brooklyn, then to Long Beach, New York, on Long Island.
-His mother lived until the age of 106.
+Brown was born on September 14, 1940, in Brooklyn, New York, to a Jewish family.
+His maternal grandfather, Hittelman, was from Minsk, Belarus.
+His mother's family immigrated to the United States in 1910 and opened a bakery in Brooklyn.Brown's mother met his father, Milton Brown, a furniture salesman, when she was 26 years old.
+Brown has an older brother, Herbert, who was also an NBA head coach.
+In 1947, Brown's father died suddenly of a ruptured aneurysm.
+His family later moved to Long Beach, New York, on Long Island.
+Brown's mother lived until the age of 106.

 A 5 ft 9 in point guard, Brown attended Long Beach High School.
 He won a gold medal with Team USA in basketball at the 1961 Maccabiah Games in Israel, on a team that included Art Heyman and Charley Rosen.

 Brown attended University of North Carolina, where he played basketball under legendary coaches Frank McGuire and Dean Smith.
 Brown was an All-Atlantic Coast Conference player in 1963.

 Playing career

 A stellar player for the Tar Heels in the early 1960s, Brown was considered too small to play in the NBA.
-He began his post-college career with the National Alliance of Basketball Leagues's Akron Wingfoots, where he played for two years (1964–65).
+He began his post-college career with the National Alliance of Basketball Leagues's Akron Goodyear Wingfoots, where he played for two years (1964–65).
 He led the Wingfoots to the 1964 AAU National Championship.
 Brown was selected for Team USA's 1964 Summer Olympics team, which won the gold medal.

 After a two-year stint (1965–1967) as an assistant coach at North Carolina, Brown joined the upstart American Basketball Association, playing with the New Orleans Buccaneers (1967–68), Oakland Oaks (1968–69), Washington Caps (1969–70), Virginia Squires (1970–71), and Denver Rockets (1971–72).
 Brown was named MVP of the ABA's first All-Star Game in 1968, and was named to the All-ABA Second Team the same year.
 Brown led the ABA in assists per game during the league's first three seasons, and when he ended his playing career, Brown was the ABA's all-time assist leader.
 His total of 2,509 assists places him seventh on the ABA's career list, and he holds the ABA record for assists in a game with 23.
 He was a three-time ABA All-Star.